betheden/hebrew-grammar/content/state_determined.rst

 In Biblical Hebrew, the "determined state" is simply another way of saying that a word is definite instead of indefinite.
 Unlike the "absolute state" and the "construct state," it does not refer to any specific form of a word.

+.. note:: The "determined state" in Biblical Hebrew should not be confused with the "determined state" in Biblical Aramaic.
+In Biblical Aramaic, the determined state is an actual linguistic ending.
+In Biblical Hebrew, the determined state is simply another way of saying that a term is definite instead of indefinite.

 Article
 -------